Is Life Insurance Taxable in Canada? Words of Wisdom From An Agent!

 Maintaining some element of control over the funds may be terribly important for various reasons.
 If this is the case you can leave the policy to the estate.
-It’s a little more complicated as your chosen representative will have to file the final tax return for you but you retain control.
+It’s a little more complicated as your chosen representative has to file the final tax return, but the good news is you retain control.

 After the taxes are settled, the remainder of your estate passes on to the beneficiary named in your will.